 Add the following transactions to the IHE Technical Frameworks General Introduction list of Transactions:

-No new transactions. – this transaction uses the FHIR List resource query capability to query for and retrieve clinical content lists in FHIR List resource format.
+Share List – this transaction uses the FHIR List resource query capability to query for and retrieve clinical content lists in FHIR List resource format.
 When this is used with the RECON Profile then there are additional constraints on the List resource.

 Glossary